Welcome Farms and Markets

 A: Yes, artisans will be able to give their location preference when they sign-up.
-Artisan recruitment will take place between 4/3/2019 – 4/30/2019.
+Artisan recruitment will begin 3/2/2020.
 The artisan application will give applying artisans the opportunity to share that they have made contact with your farm prior to submitting the application.

 Q: Who is my contact?